 Both state and federal law protect employees who shed light on wrongdoing by their employer.
 These employees can receive reinstatement to their position, back pay and in some cases a portion of whatever funds government officials recoup from the offending employer.

 CEPA is a New Jersey law that protects employees from retaliation for objecting to something that they reasonably believed violated the law.
 Among other things, CEPA makes it illegal for an employer to retaliate against an employee if they refuse or object to participate in actions they reasonably believe are violative of a clear public policy requirement relating to public health, safety, or welfare.
 Also, in the case of a certified or licensed health care professional, CEPA also applies to an employee who objects or refuses to participate in an activity they reasonably believed constitutes improper quality of patient care.

 Call Our Employment Lawyers In New Jersey Today

 As a healthcare worker during the coronavirus pandemic, you have certain protected rights, and you also deserve respect and consideration as a worker who is at high risk of contracting the virus.
 If you are a healthcare worker and any of the above examples seem like your experience at work, please let us help you.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face, helping both employers and employees with legal areas including employment contracts, discrimination, whistleblowing, and retaliation issues.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, OR contact us at 888-396-0736 or online for a free consultation.
 We represent clients throughout New Jersey.